lucasrodes/pyphoon/docs/source/examples.rst

 ^^^^^^^^^^^^^^
 It is interesting to obtain the mean image of the image dataset.
 In large datasets, like Digital Typhoon's, loading all the data is not possible.
 Hence, the mean image has to be sequentially obtained.
+We can easily obtain the deviation image, the maximum value image and minimum value image as they do not require much more additional computation.

-We can easily obtain the deviation image, the maximum value image and minimum value image as they do not require much more additional power.
+For this example, we use the already generated datasets.
+In particular we will use the corrected version, stored at ``../data/sequences/corrected_1/``.

-For this example, we use the already generated TyphoonSequence HDF files stored in `../data/integration_0` and store the results in `../data/`.
+ The resulting images wil be stored at ``../data/params/params_1``.

 .. literalinclude:: ../../scripts/mean_image.py
     :linenos: